 July 1927 notice

-The sale of the factory and contents in 1926 wasn't the end of the Electa story.
+In 1926 the Electa watch movement factory and its contents were purchased from Gallet by Rotherham and Sons.
 The notice reproduced here dated 10 August 1926 records the transfer of the trademark names Eureka and Electa to "Rotherham and Sons, Overseas Limited" based in London with a branch in La Chaux-de-Fonds.
 The notice also says "fabrication, La Chaux-de-Fonds".
 This implies that there was a factory, so it seems possible that Rotherham's bought the Electa factory as well as the name.

 The notice reproduced here from a Swiss trade journal of July 1927 advises that the trademarks Eureka and Electa are the exclusive property of Rotherham and Sons Overseas Limited and that they will pursue judgement against anyone who uses these marks without their authorisation.

 My records show that the involvement of Rotherhams with Electa goes back to before the Great War.
 I have seen two wristwatches with Electa movements in sterling silver cases with Birmingham Assay Office import hallmarks for 1914 to 1915 and John Rotherham's registered sponsor's mark.
 During the war Rotherhams were entirely taken up with the production of war materials, mainly fuses for which they gained a high reputation for their accuracy.